Block party planning support

 Learn about neighbourhoods who have hosted successful neighbourhood events by visiting our Strong Neighbourhoods success stories page.

-The Meet your Street Kit includes games and resources to help neighbours connect at a neighbourhood gathering in their street block, apartment or complex.
+The Meet your Street Kit includes games and resources to help neighbours connect at a neighbourhood gathering in their street block, apartment or complex in Kelowna.
 Organizers can sign out the kit and enjoy a variety of games and activities: stacking cups, disc slam, giant connect four and parachute.

-The Neighbourhood Events program is for Kelowna residents who want to host a get-together with their neighbours and would like a little help along the way.
+The Neighbourhood Event Program is for Kelowna residents who want to host a get-together with their neighbours and would like a little help along the way.
 Whether you're looking to host a condo or block party, neighbourhood scavenger hunt, picnic, porch concert or neighbourhood clean-up, we can help!